-Crossing the midline means that a body part (eg hand or foot) is able to spontaneously move over to the other side of the body to work there.
+Crossing this midline means that a body part (eg hand or foot) is able to spontaneously move over to the other side of the body to work there.

-Before this ability is established, you may have noticed that your young child tends to use the left hand on the left side of the body and the right hand on the right side of the body.
+Before this ability is well established, you may have noticed that your young child may tend to use the left hand on the left side of the body and the right hand on the right side of the body.

 If your child avoids crossing the midline, then both hands will tend to get equal practice at developing skills, and your child’s true handedness may be apparently delayed and fine motor skills may not be as good as they could be.

-Some children with poor midline crossing skills go to school having developed a dominant hand, but have some discreet – or not! - “compensatory mechanisms” that make writing really awkward for them.
+Some children with poor midline crossing skills go to school having developed a dominant hand, but may have developed some “compensatory mechanisms” that make writing really awkward for them.

 This girl has turned the paper sideways so she can write from bottom to top, instead of reaching over to her left side with her right hand to write from left to right.

-And this boy has shifted his body way over to the left, so his right hand does not have to reach over to work on his left side!
+This boy has shifted his body way over to the left, so his right hand does not have to reach over to work on his left side.